CenturyLinkCloud/chef-provisioning-vsphere/README.md

 ## Prerequisites

-### Vsphere infrastructure
+### vSphere infrastructure

-A vcenter and valid login credentials.
+A vCenter and valid login credentials.

 ### VM Template

 A VM template capable of installing Chef 11.8 or newer.
-This can be either windows or linux flavored.
+This can be either Windows or linux flavored.

 ### A provisioning node (can be local)